Hip to Gable Loft Conversion Cost

 When it comes to a hip to gable loft conversion, you can use it for so many different things.
 Basically, if you can think it, you can probably do it.

-The best course of action when it comes to deciding what to do with your new loft room, it's a good idea to take a look at the shape and size of the room and see what type of room would best fit in that space.
+The best course of action when it comes to deciding what to do with your new loft room is to take a look at the shape and size of the room and see what would best fit in that space.
 Below is a list of some of the most common rooms that a loft conversion can be used for:

 Master Bedroom with Ensuite